Employee onboarding is an incredibly important part of the hiring process.

 When you use a pre-recorded video, you can provide a consistent experience to ensure that information is conveyed in the same manner to everybody.
 Any discrepancies in applying that knowledge would be isolated to the individual.
 This can help with future support and discipline if needed.

 Additionally, videos mean that a distinct amount of time can be allotted to onboarding and you can keep new hires on a schedule.
 It can be difficult to make a schedule with live speakers due to supervisors and managers having very busy days.

 Videos are fantastic for conveying tone and expressions–something that's quite important when it comes to human interaction.
-Conveying tone through text is much more difficult, and people can connect better with people when they can see them.
+Conveying tone through text is much more difficult, and people can connect better with people when they can see them, like through webcam recordings.

 Not only can videos cover a range of topics, but they can save your company money in productivity.

 Plus, viewers retain 95% of a message after watching it in video form (as compared to 10% of a message when reading it!)